 Urgent Care Facilities: They tend to keep expanded hours of operation, and can refer you to the emergency room in a true crisis.

 Anonymous Lab Tests: Thanks to the Web, you can now get confidential testing by ordering online and then visiting a lab.
-Click here to see tests and prices, and local labs near you.
+Click here to see tests and prices from our affiliate STD Check, and local labs near you.
+You can also order a test kit from our affiliate myLAB box.

 This is not medical advice, but general information.
 Use your judgment and talk to your physician.
 The most important thing to remember is that emergency rooms are designed for dealing with life-threatening illness.
 While some emergency rooms are set up to accept non-urgent patients in “fast track” section, most will not be able to completely address an STD and will require follow-up appointments with primary care.